epsilvio/cambridge-test-app/README.md

 # Error Find

 This is a test project for Cambridge University Press & Assessment.
 A boiler plate of [Create React App](https://github.com/facebook/create-react-app) with integrated [Material UI](https://mui.com/material-ui/getting-started/).
+This app is a demonstration of my skills in TypeScript and React Development.

 ## Tech